Rate Rider FAQs

 Many of our members have been requested to remove vegetation on their property by their homeowner’s insurance company to mitigate the threat of wildfire damages.
 SDCEA is also working with our insurance carrier to mitigate the threat of wildfire damages.

-A crew from SDCEA’s vegetation management contractor Integrity Tree Services will be in Chaffee County from Mount Princeton Hot Springs to St. Elmo beginning in February.
-It is expected the crews will return to Custer Fremont counties in early March to begin work on the Tommy Young line, and in the Cotopaxi and Howard areas to resume work on clearing rights-of-way of vegetation for wildfire mitigation in the area served by the Howard substation.
+A crew from SDCEA’s vegetation management contractor Integrity Tree Services will be working in Custer and Fremont counties beginning in 2022, clearing rights-of-way of vegetation for wildfire mitigation in the area served by the Howard substation.

 System-wide tree trimming of vegetation in lines that are posing an immediate threat is something that has been and will be, ongoing.